 This post stems from a question a friend asked me: “Nib?!
 What is a calligraphy nib??”.
 I’ll illustrate the answers using a pointed flexible nib, the Hunt 22B, and a broad edged pen: a Mitchell 0.
 Before beginning to work with a metal nib, it’s helpful to develop a lightness of touch while writing.
 If you press too hard on a calligraphy nib while writing, ink will pool everywhere.
 Check out the section How to Hold a Pen for a few tips on lightening your grip!

-A calligraphy nib is made of flexible steel.
-It has a slit in the middle of it that goes from the writing edge up to the reservoir, splitting the nib into what are called tines.
+Calligraphy nibs are made of flexible steel.
+Most of them have a slit in the middle that goes from the writing edge up to the reservoir, splitting the nib into what we call tines.
 Slight pressure on the tines causes them to spread away from each other.
 The ink will spread between the tines as it flows from the reservoir down toward the paper, making a stroke.
 A nib will also deposit ink if the tines are together.

 Broad Edge Steel Nibs

-Below we have a Mitchell 2 1/2, tines closed and open.
-Numbers on a nib tell you about the size.
-With Mitchell nibs, as the number gets smaller, the nib gets wider.
-The flat edge of the nib is the main writing surface, although marks can be made with the corners of the nib.
-Some scripts require parts of letters to be drawn and filled in in addition to writing with strokes.
+Below we have a Mitchell 0.
+The first photo shows the tines closed.
+The second photo shows the tines opened as I apply pressure to it.
+The flat edge of the nib is the main writing surface, although you can also make marks with the corners of the nib.
 The slit starts at the writing edge and goes up to the divet in the middle of the nib: the reservoir.

 Pointed flexible nibs offer freedom with how narrow or wide to make your strokes depending on script, size, and preference.
 Let’s take a good look at a Hunt 22:

-Similar to our friend Mitchell up there, this calligraphy nib is split into two tines from the point of it through the reservoir.
+Similar to the broad edge nib, a pointed calligraphy nib is split into two tines from the point of it through the hole in the nib.
+This hole serves as the reservoir.
 The curves on either side of the tines add to the tines’ range of motion.
-Generally as a rule when writing with a pointed pen, pressure is light and the tines are closed on the upstroke, or when you’re moving the pen away from you.
-These lines are thin and are called hairlines.
+When writing with a pointed pen, keep the pressure light and the tines closed on the upstroke, or when you’re moving the pen away from you.
 The sharper the nib, the finer the line.
-Only apply pressure when you’re pulling the pen toward you.
-You don’t need much pressure for the tines to open.
+Only apply pressure to a pointed nib when you’re pulling the pen toward you.
+Calligraphers call this motion a downstroke.

 Pointed Pen Scripts

-Like broad pen hands, or styles of writing, pointed pen scripts are also written at a consistent angle to the baseline.
-Since the point of the nib is so fine, a delicate script can be achieved with it.
+Like broad pen hands, or styles of writing, we write pointed pen scripts at a consistent angle to the baseline.
+Since the point of the nib is so fine, you can write a delicate script with it.

 Penstaffs firmly hold the nib in place as you write.
 I mostly work with a straight holder.
-It’s always worked well for me, but there are plenty on the market and you should try others until you find one you love.
+There are plenty on the market and you should try others until you find one you love.
 This is what the penstaff looks like next to each nib I described above:

 I hope this has shed some light on calligraphy in general and how you can work with nibs when you try them out.
 If you leave any questions, comments, or video requests leave them in the comments and I will be happy to address them.
-Check out the Learn page for more articles about starting out with calligraphy.
+Check out our Learning Calligraphy for Beginners page for more articles about starting out with calligraphy.